Abel Molinero

-Abel Molinero Pons (born 28 April 1989) is a Spanish footballer who plays for Águilas FC as a left winger.
+Abel Molinero Pons (born 28 April 1989) is a Spanish footballer who plays for Marchamalo as a left winger.

 Club career

 Born in Madrid, Molinero started playing as a senior with local Atlético Madrid's C-team, going on to appear sparingly for the B-side over the course of two Segunda División B seasons.
 His best output with the latter consisted of nine games and one goal, in 2010–11.

 In summer 2011, Molinero signed with UD Almería, being assigned to the reserves also in the third level.
 He made his debut with the Andalusians' first team on 13 December, coming on as a substitute for Omar in a 1–3 home loss against CA Osasuna for the campaign's Copa del Rey (2–4 on aggregate).

 On 26 June 2012, Molinero was definitely promoted to Almería's main squad in Segunda División.
 On 2 September of the following year, the free agent signed a short-term contract with neighbouring Real Jaén.

 On 31 January 2014, after featuring sparingly for Jaén, Molinero joined third division club San Fernando CD.
 On 8 July, he moved to fellow league team CD Guadalajara.

 On 13 July 2015, after scoring 12 goals for the Castile-La Mancha side – playoffs included – Molinero signed a two-year deal with CD Lugo from the second tier.